 10) The top 10 apps by revenue consist of popular social apps, as well as apps for listening to music, reading, dating, and streaming films.
 Readers less familiar with the Russian market will find it surprising that the Facebook and Facebook Messenger apps don’t make it into the top 10, despite ranking #1 and #2 respectively in the USA.

 The mobile infrastructure in Russia is quite highly developed and the vast majority of the population (97%) now owns a mobile phone.
-Russians use their mobile phones to perform many of the same functions that American users do, but there are several key differences that anyone attempting to reach the Russian market must pay attention to.
+Russians use their phones to perform many of the same functions that American users do, but there are several key differences that anyone attempting to reach the Russian market should note.

-As we’ve pointed out previously in our report on social media use, the most popular social apps in Russia are not among the big tech giants that form an inescapable part of American culture.
-And Russians seem to be more avid readers, as apps devoted to e-reading rank high in the revenue chart.
+As we’ve pointed out previously in our report on social media use, the most popular social apps in Russia — VK and OK.ru — do not number among the Silicon Valley stalwarts that one might expect.
+And one glance at the revenue chart for mobile apps shows that Russians still seem to be living up to their Soviet-era reputation as avid readers.

 For users interested in placing ads on mobile apps in Russia, Yandex offers mobile ads.
 Contact email@example.com for more information.